 Board of Directors

-Shawn is an award-winning artist with nearly 20 years experience in the interactive and video games industry.
+Shawn is an award-winning artist with 20 years experience in the interactive and video games industry.
 Formerly an Art Director of Microsoft, Relic Entertainment and Fit Brains, his experience spans all aspects of leadership, design, development, and all platforms from PC to Console to Mobile to Web and Video Editing.
 He strongly advocates for ITC, the fastest growing sector in Nova Scotia, and guest speaks at schools around the province.